Event Tree Analysis (ETA) — What It Is and How It Works

 Best For Understanding consequences Tracing failure origins

-Tip: They are often used together!
-FTA informs probabilities that feed into ETA.
+Tip: ETA and FTA are often used together.
+FTA informs the probabilities that feed into ETA.

 ETA helps you: